 Visiting a Masai village is not the only time you can see the Masai as you see them in small towns as you traverse this part of Tanzania and as they may work in some of the places you may stay.
 You will also see them herding their cattle to take them to get water (like the ones we saw heading into the Ngorongoro Crater).

 When we were taken to their village, I was not sure what was in it for them.
 I understood they lived off their cows and didn’t have many possessions since they are nomadic so I didn’t quite get it.
 I was not aware that some do make the best of the tourism in the area by making crafts to sell to visitors.
 Basically we were taken to their village so we could get a glimpse into their lives in return for the potential purchases we would make from their inventory of crafts.
-I am used to tours (big or small) always taking visitors to places for shopping and sometimes I can find that tedious (even if I need to buy some souvenirs).
+I am used to tours (big or small) always taking visitors to places for shopping and sometimes I can find that tedious (even if I do need to buy some gifts to bring back home).
 This time, I somehow did not mind.

 First, they welcomed us with some chanting and by placing ornaments around the necks of the female visitors.
 They also proceeded to show how high they can jump and got one of our guys to try jumping higher than them – nope, could not do it!